 5 steps to implement your inventory system

-Collect all product information in one place.
-Include SKUs, descriptions, suppliers, and historical data.
+Collect all product information in one place, including SKUs, descriptions, suppliers, and historical data.

-Clean this data before importing.
-Remove duplicates, standardize names, and verify supplier details.
+Clean this data before importing, by removing duplicates, standardizing names, and verifying supplier details.

-Set reorder points based on actual demand and lead times.
-Don’t guess — use your historical data.
+Set your reorder points based on actual demand and lead times.
+Always use your historical data instead of guessing.
+Configure alerts, permissions, and approval workflows that trigger at these points.

-Calculate reorder points that balance carrying costs with availability.
-Consider demand variability and supplier reliability.
+Calculate reorder points that balance carrying costs with availability, always considering demand variability and supplier reliability.

-Different products need different approaches.
-Fast movers might need higher safety stock than specialty items.
+Bear in mind that some products need different approaches.
+For example, fast movers might need higher safety stock than specialty items.

 Automation reduces manual effort and ensures consistency as inventory volumes grow.
 Start with simple triggers that eliminate repetitive tasks and expand as your team becomes more comfortable.